Tuesday, 16 February 2016

 At the age of 26, Daniel Rodwell married Letitia Nicholson on 27 Mar 1757 in her home town of Mendlesham

 Daniel and Letitia had ten known children; Mary Rodwell 1759-1785, Daniel Rodwell 1760-?, James Rodwell 1762-1826, Jonathan Rodwell 1764-1781, Samuel Rodwell 1766-?, Elizabeth Rodwell 1768-?, Anne Rodwell 1770-?, GGGGM Lucy Rodwell 1772-1844, Catherine Rodwell 1775-? and Hannah Rodwell 1778 (father incorrectly named as David).
+Apart from Harriet b1814, all of GGGGM Lucy Rivett nee Rodwell's children seem to be named after her siblings, her husband and herself.

-Letitia Rodwell died on 21 Jan 1782.
+Letitia Rodwell nee Unknown died on 21 Jan 1782.
 The death registration listed her as the wife of Daniel Rodwell.
 Her exact place of death is not specifed, but was probably Wortham or Mendlesham, Suffolk.

 22.2 Selected Children of Daniel Rodwell & Letitia Nicholson